microsoft/BotBuilder-V3/en-us/node/builder/chat/localization.md

 The default localizer supports the namespacing of prompts to avoid collisions between message ID’s.
 Name spaced prompts can also be overridden by the bot to essentially let a bot customize or re-skin the prompts from another namespace.
 Today, you can leverage this capability to customize the SDK’s built-in messages, letting you either add support for additional languages or to simply re-word the SDK’s current messages.
 For instance, you can change the SDK’s default error message by simply adding a file called `BotBuilder.json` to your bots locale directory and then adding an entry for the `default_error` message ID:

 ![Locale Namespacing](/en-us/images/builder/locale-namespacing.png)

-## Custom Localizer
-Bot Builder ships with a powerful text localization system built in but it is possibly to provide your own custom text localization system.
-To do this you’ll need to provide a new implementation of [ILocalizer](/en-us/node/builder/chat-reference/interfaces/_botbuilder_d_.ilocalizer) when you construct your bot:

-{% highlight JavaScript %}
-var bot = new builder.UniversalBot(connector, {
-    localizer: new MyCustomLocalizer()
-});
-{% endhighlight %}